aripurwantosp/censuspyrID/inst/app/censuspyrIDExplorer/help/navigation.md

 Visualization can use either absolute counts or relative counts (proportion/percentage).

-If *Unharmonized* mode is selected and the province has split, the visualization will follow the chosen *Expand Phase* (before or after the split).
+If *Non-harmonized* mode is selected and the province has split, the visualization will follow the chosen *Expand Phase* (before or after the split).

 ---